totallywanderlost/website/README.md

     make run port=1337

+To view the site without minifcation:

+    make run env=dev

 ## Deployments

 Commits to the `main` branch are deployed automatically to [totallywanderlost.com](https://totallywanderlost.com) and hosted on [Cloudflare Pages](https://pages.cloudflare.com/).